Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 2. Define OSH-related policies
 3. How to improve portfolio and system-level OSH

 #### Ensuring your open source stays healthy
-> NOTE: in a way, having a separate job for _each_ property in the OSH quality model would be a nice structure for practitioners as well?

 4. Scan the software for issues
 5. Handling detected vulnerabilities
 6. Handling detected license issues
 7. Handling detected lack of freshness
 8. Handling detected lack of activity

 #### Handling libraries
 9. Updating a library
 10. Adopting a new library
 11. When a library does not meet the requirements